 After successfully completing the courses at WMI and Transport Canada oral exam, you can act as:

-- Master on board a vessel of not more than 150GT engaged on voyages in Canadian domestic waters up to 25 miles off shore and adjoining United States waters; and
+- Master on board a vessel of not more than 150GT engaged on Near Coastal Class 2 Voyage

-- Master on board a vessel of not more than 500GT engaged on a coastal voyage not more than one mile off shore;
+- Master on board a vessel of not more than 500GT engaged on a sheltered waters voyage

-- Master on board a vessel of not more than 150GT engaged on a limited voyage, contiguous waters, if endorsed as such.
+- Master on board a vessel of not more than 150GT engaged on a Limited, Contiguous Waters Voyage, if endorsed as such.

 The applicant for the Master 150GT, Domestic Certificate of Competency must have acquired, after the age of 16, 24 months of sea time performing deck duties on vessel(s) of at least 5 gross tonnage.